 - AirMessage: The working principle behind AirMessage is the same as weMessage.
 You need a Mac running Yosemite or higher to act as a server.
 And you need the AirMessage app on the phone running Android Marshmallow or higher.
 Their official website has an instruction video explaining how to set everything up.

 I hope this short article helped you make the correct choice.
-There are several excellent instant chat apps for Android that are as good or in a few spheres even better than iMessage!
-We have a list of the best iMessage alternatives.
+There are several excellent instant chat apps for Android that are as good or, in a few spheres, even better than iMessage!
+You can learn more by checking our list of the best iMessage alternatives.

 Finally, I had a recommendation.
-If you want to get on the blue bubble train, now there are iPads, and the excellent iPhone SE 2020 at affordable prices. iOS 14 has also brought improvements to iMessage group messaging.
-So, if you always wished to use iMessage, it could be a good time to get started without being too hard on the wallet.
+If you want to get on the blue bubble train, there are iPads, and the excellent iPhone SE 2020 at affordable prices. iOS 14 has also brought improvements to iMessage group messaging.
+So, if you always wished to use iMessage with friends and family, it could be a good time to start.

 You May Also Read Here:

 - Best iMessage Tips and Tricks for iPhone